-PEAP-MSCHAPv2 requires the use of root certificates for authentication of the WLAN.
+PEAP-MSCHAPv2 requires the use of trusted certificates for authentication of the WLAN.
 To select PEAP-MSCHAPv2 as the authentication method, do the following:

-- 1 Ensure that the handset is online in WinPDM. - 2 Import the root certificate by performing the following steps: - In the Numbers tab, right-click the handset's number and select "Manage certificates".
-A Manage certificate window opens. - In the Root tab, click "Browse" and select the root certificates to import.
-Click "Close". - 3 Select Network > Network A (B, C, or D) - 4 In the Security mode drop-down list, select "PEAP-MSCHAPv2". - 5 In the EAP authentication user name field, enter the user name for EAP authentication. - 6 In the EAP authentication password field, enter the password for EAP authentication. - 7 In the Validate server certificate field, select if validation of server certificate during authentication is to be disabled.
+- 1. Ensure that the handset is online in WinPDM. - 2.
+For server validation, import the trusted certificate by performing the following steps: - In the Numbers tab, right-click the handset's number and select "Manage certificates".
+A manage certificate window opens. - In the Trust list tab, click "Browse" and select the trusted certificates to import.
+Click "Close". - 3.
+Select Network > Network A (B, C, or D) - 4.
+In the Security mode drop-down list, select "PEAP-MSCHAPv2". - 5.
+In the EAP authentication identity field, enter the user name for EAP authentication. - 6.
+In the EAP authentication password field, enter the password for EAP authentication.

+In the Validate server certificate field, select if validation of server certificate during authentication is to be disabled.